Kacper-Lubisz/L1-1st-Project/README.md

     + Ability to make change the convolution kernel for calculating the attractive force
     + Ability to make a completely override the forces felt by the particles
     + implemented a force adder function
 + Make it so that the particles can be coloured
 + Allow for customisation of the start point of the particle
     + implemented using a generator argument
++ Allow for custom particle death conditions